Guidelines for Authors

 - The IEP reserves the right to grant permission to reprint articles at the request of third-parties (such as universities or book publishers), particularly when the third-party publication is in keeping with the nonprofit and educational mission of the IEP; for-profit requests will be deferred to the author.

-Most articles on the IEP are 6,000 – 10,000 words.
-Articles on minor topics should be at least 4,000 words in length, not counting bibliographical material.
-Those on the most important topics should be between 8,000 and 12,000 words.
+Most articles on the IEP are 6,000 – 15,000 words.
+Articles on minor topics should be at least 6,000 words in length, not counting bibliographical material.
+Those on the most important topics should be between 10,000 and 15,000 words.
 There are no space restrictions, and authors are encouraged to err on the side of being too long rather than too short.
-Major philosophers may require a series of articles to adequately cover the scope of their contributions; see for example the sets of articles on Aristotle and Hume.
+Articles about major philosophers may require a series of articles to adequately cover the scope of their contributions; see for example the set of articles on Aristotle and the set on Hume.

 The purpose of your article is to present information accepted by colleagues working in the area.
 An encyclopedia article is not the place to defend an original thesis.
 Your article will explain the topic in language the reader can understand, and it will present the important distinctions, the main results, and the main points of view on controversial issues.
 Your article should call attention to related topics and should provide some references in case the reader wishes to read further on your topic.